tippingpointuk/climatereparations/index.md

     Our economic, political and social infrastructure are failing to protect life, and need urgent repair.

     We are a movement made up of social and climate justice groups demanding a change to the systems causing climate breakdown.
-Our coalition includes {{ partners }} and [others](#groups).
+Join us on 12th of November to demand justice
   buttons:
-  - text: Demands
-    target: "#demands"
-  - text: Join Us
+  - text: Find our more
-    target: "#join"
+    target: "/events/climate-reparations-now-london-rally-on-12th-november-2022/"
   border_bottom:
     image: ''
     reflect: true